DLyudmila/cinema_app/README.md

 # Cinema project
 <br/>**Project description:**
-<br/> A simple web application, which ahs been written using Spring technologies, that supports authentication, authorization, and CRUD operations(see project's features).
+<br/> A simple web application, which has been written using Spring technologies, that supports authentication, authorization, and CRUD operations(see project's features).
 <br/>
 <br/>**Features:**
 <br/>:arrow_forward: Authentication, authorization and creating of new users;